Top 40 Songs About Money

 And I was the kid with the drum!

 Say, don't you remember, they called me Al; it was Al all the time.

 Why don't you remember, I'm your pal?
 Buddy, can you spare a dime?

 1964 - Can't Buy Me Love, hit single; The Beatles.

 1966 - Taxman, from the album Revolver; The Beatles

-1969 - Come and Get It, from the film The Magic Christian.
+1969 - Come and Get It, from the film The Magic Christian, in which Ringo Starr starred.
 Written by Paul McCartney and recorded by recorded by Badfinger.

 1970 - Funky Dollar Bill, from the album Take Your Mind; George Clinton